 That’s it.
 Pour your filter coffee into a mug (make sure you discard the water if you’ve followed the tips mentioned in the first step) and, the best part: enjoy it.

 We must warn you, though: if you master the perfect Kalita Wave recipe (which we’re sure you will) you are going to be the designated barista of your group of friends, who will always find an excuse to come over and enjoy your delicious drip coffee.
-And it will open up your world to manual coffee brewing.

 The Kalita Wave comes in two sizes.
 The Kalita 155 can brew one cup of coffee at a time, while the larger one (185) brews 2-3 cups.
 There are also different filters to match the two sizes.